sime/trezor-firmware/ci/trial_docs.md

 Connected with creating the testing image for CI

-Consists of 1 job below
+Consists of 1 job below.
 - ### [environment](https://github.com/trezor/trezor-firmware/blob/master/ci/environment.yml#L7)
 Environment job builds the `ci/Dockerfile` and pushes the built docker image into our GitLab registry.
 Since modifications of this Dockerfile are very rare